 To assign an SSID to a different network:

-- Create a VLAN or use an existing one (ensure that the VLAN is configured to the same ports as the LAN the Firewalla AP7 is connected to).
+- The VLAN must be configured to the same ports as the LAN the Firewalla AP7 is connected to.

 - Create a new SSID and select the VLAN as the network, or edit an existing SSID and choose the VLAN for the network.